cdunku/learning-archive/README.md

 This repository will hold things from the most basic things to more complicating concepts and subjects.

 I try my best at commenting parts of code that might need time to understand.
+When commenting code, I use AI for explanation and assistance.